-Sick leave with full pay shall be allowed to each Administrator or Supervisor for a maximum of eighteen (18) days in each contract year.
+Sick leave with full pay shall be allowed each twelve (12) month and ten and one-half (10 1/2) month Administrator for a maximum of eighteen (18) days in each contract year; 10 (ten) month employees for a maximum of fifteen (15) days in each contract year.
 A full year’s allowance shall go into effect on July 1 of each year.
 Any portion of the days not used shall be cumulative.

-When an Administrator or Supervisor has exhausted the maximum number of Sick Leave days with full pay authorized under this Article, the Board may continue to pay such Administrator’s salary less the pay of a substitute for such length of time as is determined by the Board in each individual case in accordance with the provisions of N.J.S.A.
+When an Administrator has exhausted the maximum number of Sick Leave days with full pay authorized under this Article, the Board may continue to pay such Administrator’s salary less the pay of a substitute for such length of time as is determined by the Board in each individual case in accordance with the provisions of N.J.S.A.
 18A:30-6.
-In the case of an Administrator or Supervisor for whom substitute is employed, the Board shall determine the amount to be deducted in each individual case in accordance with the provisions of N.J.S.A.
+In the case of an Administrator for whom substitute is employed, the Board shall determine the amount to be deducted in each individual case in accordance with the provisions of N.J.S.A.
 18A:30-6.
-In instances of this nature the Administrator or Supervisor must make written application through the Superintendent or designee.
+In instances of this nature the Administrator must make written application through the Superintendent or his/her designee.

 A. Absence without salary deduction or charge against sick leave may be authorized as follows: